ctn-archive/kajic-cogsci2016/README.md

-# Towards Biologically Plausible Representation of Word Associations
+# Towards a Cognitively Realistic Representation of Word Associations

 [Associated data files can be found on figshare.](https://dx.doi.org/10.6084/m9.figshare.2066799)